glideroggan/dream/readme.md

 - add github build action
 - try to clean up more from the widget-wrapper
 - fix the product service to look like the other services
-- getting time to release
+- ✔️getting time to release
 ## account info
 - account info workflow, needs an empty/default state when no account is selected
   - the empty state should have a smart dropdown